Galactus: Origin

 Kirby described his biblical inspirations for Galactus and an accompanying character, an angelic herald Lee called the Silver Surfer:

 Kirby elaborated, "Galactus in actuality is a sort of god.
 He is beyond reproach, beyond anyone's opinion.
 In a way he is kind of a Zeus, who fathered Hercules.
 He is his own legend, and of course, he and the Silver Surfer are sort of modern legends, and they are designed that way."

-Writer Mike Conroy expanded on Lee and Kirby's explanation: "In five short years from the launch of the Fantastic Four, the Lee/Kirby duo ... had introduced a whole host of alien races or their representatives ... there were the Skrulls, the Watcher and the Stranger, all of whom Lee and Kirby used in the foundations of the universe they were constructing, one where all things were possible but only if they did not flout the 'natural laws' of this cosmology.
+Writer Mike Conroy expanded on Lee and Kirby's explanations: "In five short years from the launch of the Fantastic Four, the Lee/Kirby duo ... had introduced a whole host of alien races or their representatives ... there were the Skrulls, the Watcher and the Stranger, all of whom Lee and Kirby used in the foundations of the universe they were constructing, one where all things were possible but only if they did not flout the 'natural laws' of this cosmology.
 In the nascent Marvel Universe, characters acted consistently, whatever comic they were appearing in.
 Their actions reverberated through every title.
 It was pure soap opera but on a cosmic scale, and Galactus epitomized its epic sweep."

-This led to the introduction of Galactus in Fantastic Four #48–50 (March – May 1966), which fans began calling "The Galactus Trilogy".
+This led to the introduction of Galactus in Fantastic Four #48–50 (March–May 1966), which fans began calling "The Galactus Trilogy".
 Kirby did not intend Galactus to reappear, to preserve the character's awe-inspiring presence.
-Fan popularity, however, prompted Lee to ask Kirby for Galactus's reappearance, and the character became a mainstay of the Marvel Universe.
+Fan popularity, however, prompted Lee to ask Kirby for Galactus' reappearance, and the character became a mainstay of the Marvel Universe.

 1960s

 To preserve the character's mystique, his next two appearances were nonspeaking cameos in Thor #134 (November 1966), and Daredevil #37 (February 1968), respectively.
-Numerous requests from fans prompted the character to be featured heavily in Fantastic Four #72–77 (March – August 1968).
-After a flashback appearance in Silver Surfer #1 (August 1968), the character returned to Earth in Thor #160–162 (January – March 1969).
-Galactus's origin was eventually revealed in Thor #168–169 (September – October 1969).
+Numerous requests from fans prompted the character to be featured heavily in Fantastic Four #74–77 (May–August 1968).
+After a flashback appearance in Silver Surfer #1 (August 1968), the character returned to Earth in Thor #160–162 (January–March 1969).
+Galactus' origin was eventually revealed in Thor #168–169 (September–October 1969).